dbos-inc/dbos-docs/docs/explanations/application-structure-explanation.md

 export { OperationClass3 } from './operations/FileB';
 ```
 It is not necessary to export classes that are already referenced by the entrypoint file(s), as these will be loaded and decorated methods will be registered.
-You can configure a list of entrypoints using the `runtimeConfig` section of the [configuration](../api-reference/configuration#runtime).
+You can also define multiple entrypoint files using the `runtimeConfig` section of the [configuration](../api-reference/configuration#runtime).

 As for the rest of the directory: